Marketing design

 Let’s say you’re designing a landing page for a climate app.
 Without a concept, you might just use generic “nature” imagery.
 With a concept like climate action feels personal, suddenly you’re building a story around individual impact.
 The design decisions get sharper.

-A strong concept gives your work:
+A strong concept—or great concept—gives your work:

 • Clear direction